maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 static int64_t FreshLabel();
 ```

-When a command is invoked, the handler is chosen based on the type of the operation using the usual "innermost" rule.
-However, one can use labels to directly match operations with handlers.
+When a command is invoked, the handler is chosen based on the type of the command using the usual "innermost" rule.
+However, one can use labels to directly match commands with handlers.
 The function `FreshLabel` generates a unique label, which can be used later with the overloads with `label` arguments.

 - **Return value** `int64_t` - The generated label.